 Individuals with disabilities often have numerous skills that are not adequately reflected in resumes or sufficiently shared during interviews.
-Beacons, Inc. offers digital badges for help our trainees showcase skills they have acquired through educational and vocational experiences beyond traditional classes or schoolwork.
+Beacons, Inc. offers digital badges to help our trainees showcase skills they have acquired through educational and vocational experiences beyond traditional classes or schoolwork.
 Each digital badge is linked to descriptions of the skills required for each badge.

 Important: All badges reflected throughout this website and/or on trainees' employment profiles were created exclusively for the use of Beacons trainees and may not be used or replicated without written consent of Beacons, Inc.

 All images on this page are subject to copyright protection.
-Copyright © 2019 - 2020, Beacons, Inc.
+Copyright © 2019 - 2020, Beacons, Inc. All rights reserved.